e-j-w/bcalc/README.md

 ## Usage

-The calculator is run from the command line:
+The calculator is run from the command line, for example:

 ```
-bcalc -e VALUE -m VALUE -lt VALUE -hl VALUE -b VALUE
+bcalc -e VALUE -m VALUE -lt VALUE
 ```

 Running `bcalc` without any parameters will print a list of parameters.